 Welcome to The Birds of Lundy website

-The latest update to the species accounts was posted in January 2015 and covers all records up to the end of 2013.
+The species accounts have been fully updated to the end of 2015.
 Click on Species Updates in the menu bar on the left-hand side of this page.
-Additional information, covering the whole of 2014, will be posted in the coming weeks.
+The Breeding and Ringing pages have also been updated to the end of 2015.

 Bird recording on Lundy

 Lundy’s Bird Recorders, on behalf of the Lundy Field Society (LFS), are Tim Davis and Tim Jones.
 Part of their role is to prepare the annual LFS Logbook in which visitors to the island may enter details of their bird and other wildlife sightings.
-Tim and Tim work closely with the Devon Bird Recorder, Steve Waite, and the Devon Birds Records Committee (DBRC).
+Tim and Tim work closely with the Devon Bird Recorder, Kev Rylands, and the Devon Birds Records Committee (DBRC), and compile the annual Lundy Bird Report published by the LFS and distributed free to Members.

 Buying the book – and plans for an update

 The Birds of Lundy is now out of print, but copies are available from online book re-sellers such as AbeBooks and auction sites, including eBay.
-We are hoping to publish a fully updated text, with a limited print run alongside an e-book, to mark the 10th anniversary of publication in 2017.
+We are intending to publish a fully updated text, with a limited print run alongside an e-book, in the not too distant future.

 Raising funds for bird conservation